legalize-dev/legalize-nl/nl/BWBR0017728.md

 ### 24. SHORE-SHIP TRANSFER OF PERSONNEL

-### 24.1.
-Tenders
+### 23. MEDICAL STORES

 ### 24.3.
 Pilot for Vessel

 ### 24.4.
 Gangways, Passerelles, and Accommodation Ladders

-### 26.1.6.
-Minimum Hours of Rest
+### 26.1.4.
+Definition of Hours of Work

 ### 26.1.7.
 Exceptions to the Limits on Hours of Rest

-A copy of the schedule should be made available to all members of the crew.
+The numbers of certificated officers and certificated and non-certificated ratings, must be sufficient to ensure safe and efficient operation of the vessel at all times.

 ### 26.1.9.
 Exceptions for Emergencies